 Interests: In his spare time, Professor DeAngelo works with seven others to restore to flying condition WWII primary trainers, such as a PT 17 Kaydet, a Fairchild PT19 and PT 23, and a T-6.
 The latest project is a PT-22 Recruit.
 Along with his wife, Professor Rodriguez likes to travel to historical sites and see the US.
 During the winter, he enjoys both the National Football league and college football as well as the National Hockey League.

 Education: Dr. Earnshaw received his B.S. in Environmental Health and an M.S. in Health Physics/Environmental Toxicology from Purdue University.
 He earned his Ph.D. in Engineering Science from Rensselaer Polytechnic Institute.
-For the past several years, Dr. Earnshaw has been an adjunct professor with Embry-Riddle Aeronautical University, N.C.
+For the past several years, Dr. Earnshaw has been a professor with Embry-Riddle Aeronautical University, N.C.
 State University, and the University of California at Berkeley.
 Here, he has taught courses in environmental science, toxicology and industrial hygiene, human anatomy and physiology, and terrorism and emergency preparedness.

 Organizations: Dr. Keith Earnshaw is the Founder and President of Earnshaw Environmental, Inc., a consulting firm specializing in radiation protection, environmental compliance and safety management, and emergency preparedness.
 For the past thirty years, he has worked in national laboratories, industry, state government, and environmental consulting firms.
 He has also supported the Department of Homeland Security for twelve years in the technical evaluation of emergency drills at U.S. nuclear power stations.
 Dr. Earnshaw recently founded the nonprofit organization, Coastal Giving, Inc., which seeks to serve Wounded Warrior families and families with children who have life-threatening medical conditions.
 Its primary goals lie in organizing and aiding concerned coastal vacation homeowners in their donation of week-long, restful getaways to these deserving families.